 A year and a hunk of change ago, we pulled the plug on carbon rims.
 There was a boatload of reasons behind this, including the punitive logistical and monetary costs of sourcing, managing, and product-liability-insuring our own products, the ongoing headaches related to rim brakes and carbon rims (an ongoing issue for those still involved with it), the rapid fire product lifecycle that ensured a product was either ahead of its time or out of date at launch (we felt both), and the general "all of this hassle, risk, and expense isn't buying you any benefit over what we can easily do with alloy."
 There was also a torrent of really great alloy rims coming onto the market, and we don't feel that there's any need to rationalize or justify those great products.
 And given that situation again, we'd make the exact same decision.

 Of course, having made that decision, we immediately set to ruminating on what, if anything, could get us back into building with carbon rims.
-There were three immediate things that we could identify wanting to avoid - rim brake interfacing, hooked beads, and the higher rate of premature spoke pull through we'd seen in carbon rims.
+There were three immediate things that we remain wary of - rim brake interfacing, hooked beads, and the rate of premature spoke pull through we'd seen in carbon rims.
+Rim brakes are easy to avoid - we're not doing rim brake builds.
+The other two, we just need to be as watchful as ever.

 Another more subtle one was that we'd never have any interest in rim brake wheels that were repurposed for disc brake use.
 As you may or may not know, as simply as I can put it, heat resistance and brittleness move in tandem - as you increase the one, you increase the other.
 Not necessarily from our own firsthand experience but from external things we've seen and heard, it appears that a lot of rim brake carbon rims have hit a spot of not enough heat resistance but too much brittleness.
 Worst of both worlds.
 I still think that there is a ton more potential out there in terms of different materials that wouldn't be possible to use with rim brake rims - materials like dyneema and kevlar that introduce desirable properties for a rim to have, but which are incompatible with either the heat or friction of a rim brake system.